 Fertilize Sparingly

-Plants grow slower in the winter and require less fertilizer, so it’s important to reduce the frequency and quantity of feeding.
+Because plants grow slower in the winter, they require less fertilizer, so it’s important to reduce the frequency and quantity of feeding.
+Consider using a balanced, water-soluble fertilizer at half the recommended strength to gently nourish your plants without overwhelming them.
+This method ensures essential nutrients are delivered to your plant without risking fertilizer burn, which can occur from excess application.
 A planter with adequate drainage helps to prevent fertilizer build-up as well.
-Additionally, consider using a balanced, water-soluble fertilizer at half the recommended strength to gently nourish your plants without overwhelming them.
-This method ensures essential nutrients are delivered to your plant without risking fertilizer burn, which can occur from excess application.

 The transition to winter doesn’t have to be a challenging time for you or your indoor plants.
 By following these simple yet effective plant care routine tips, you can create an optimal environment to encourage the health and growth of your green companions.
 A little extra care can go a long way in ensuring your plants stay vibrant and healthy throughout the colder months.